tilemill-project/tilemill/_posts/docs/0203-01-01-going-from-data-to-map.md

-Population density is _per-square-mile_ and political support is _per-average-citizen_: using a choropleth map to show total population would be inappropriate, because larger countries would be overemphasized and the map becomes a simple proxy for showing country size via population.
+Population density is _per-square-mile_ and political support is _per-average-citizen_: using a choropleth map to show total population would be inappropriate, because larger countries would be over-emphasized and the map becomes a simple proxy for showing country size via population.

 ### Absolute value